History, tourist information, and nearby accommodation

 Sometime before 1888 the house was renamed Plas Machynlleth.
 The 6th Marquess was Charles Vane-Tempest, who counted among his acquaintances the Prince of Wales, later Edward VII.
 The Prince visited Plas Machynlleth along with other leading lights of late Victorian society.

-During WWII the house was used as a girls's school, and in 1948 the 7th Marquess gave the house and its 40 acre estate to the town of Machynlleth.
-The estate grounds became a public park and the Las itself was used as local council offices.
+During WWII the house was used as a girls' school, and in 1948 the 7th Marquess gave the house and its 40-acre estate to the town of Machynlleth.
+The estate grounds became a public park and Y Plas itself was used as local council offices.

-Then in the 1990s the council moved out and the house was converted into an interactive museum called Celtica.
-Budget cuts closed Celtic in 2006, and the Plas is now used as a community centre and a venue for hire, with an art gallery, cafe, and shops as well as offices.
+Then in the 1990s, the council moved out and the house was converted into an interactive museum called Celtica.
+Budget cuts closed Celtica in 2006, and Y Plas is now used as a community centre and a meeting venue, and as a home for the Machynlleth Town Council.
 The Plas Machynlleth grounds are open daily, and are free to enter.

 About Plas Machynlleth